-The World Health Organisation estimates there are 217 million people who have moderate to severe vision impairment and they can find it difficult to read text from a background colour if it has low contrast.
-So it is important to consider the sufficient contrast between text and backgrounds.
+The World Health Organisation estimates there are 217 million people who have moderate to severe vision impairment and they can find it difficult to read text from a background colour if it has low contrast, so it is important to consider the sufficient contrast between text and backgrounds.

-The World Wide Web Consortium (W3C) says that contrast ratio between text and its background should be at least 4.5 – 1.
+The World Wide Web Consortium (W3C) says that the contrast ratio between text and its background should be at least 4.5 – 1.
 This is conformance level AA.

 You can increase a font’s size/weight to increase a contrast ratio as the text will then be easier to read.
 The best tool we have found for this is WebAIM: Color Contrast Checker.
 This is recommended by W3C for checking against different font sizes.

 There may be times where the client’s brand itself throws up more significant challenges.
 For example, if a client’s brand colours are white and yellow this will almost certainly result in an automatic fail for accessibility.
 In a situation like this, we’ll flag the issue and explain the impact on their site before working together to come up with a solution, such as including a secondary high contrast colour.

 Check out these yellow websites – you’ll see most use a high contrast colour like black or grey to make them easier to view